janlelis/derb/README.md

     $ derb

 It will create the Dockerfile for you.
+See [janlelis/ruby-only](https://github.com/janlelis/ruby-only) for an example.

 ## Data